CVS Caremark Corp.

 |It was the negative week for the CVS Caremark Corp.
 (CVS).
 During the week, the CVS gave back -0.38 points, or -0.49%, and closed at 76.91 on Friday, September 14, 2018.
 Weekly volume was -33% below average. |

 Long-term trend: [See CVS long-term trend chart]

 A long-term downtrend had started on July 29, 2015 at 113.65 and reached 60.14 on March 27, 2018.
 CVS lost 53.51 points, or 47.08%, in 138 weeks.
 The chart has formed a Falling Wedge chart pattern.
-The trend support level is at 61.03 and resistance is at 79.95.
-A Falling Wedge is a triangle formation with a noticeable slant to the downside.
-It represents the loss of a downside momentum on each successive low and has a bullish bias.
-The Falling wedge usually marks a reversal in a downtrend.
-In an uptrend a falling wedge is considered to be a continuation pattern.
-Use the following link to access a Falling Wedge chart pattern help, or use a Technical Stock Screener to see the list of stocks with Falling Wedge pattern in a long-term trend.
+The price is near the trend resistance line (76.68).
+The resistance is usually stronger when technical indicators are overbought.
+Use the following links to access Trend Support/Resistance Help, or use the Technical Stock Screener to see the list of stocks with price testing the trend resistance line in a long-term trend.

 Medium-term trend: [See CVS medium-term trend chart]

 A medium-term uptrend had started on March 27, 2018 at 60.14 and reached 78.50 on September 13, 2018.
 CVS gained -18.36 points, or -30.53%, in 24 weeks.
 The price is now at the 8.66% retracement level.

 Weekly Technical Indicators: [See CVS weekly technical indicators chart]